hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

 Steered molecular dynamics (SMD) simulations are employed to explore potential structural variations along a pre-defined reaction coordinate or collective variable (CV).
 This technique is particularly useful for speeding up processes that might otherwise take a considerable amount of time to happen naturally.
 Subsequently, these generated configurations can serve two main purposes: they can shed light on the structural alterations relevant to the underlying reaction, and they can be employed to calculate free energy changes along the given CV.

-.. admonition:: How to choose starting value for a CV for SMD simulations?
+.. admonition:: How to choose a starting value for CV in SMD simulations?

         SMD simulations will steer your chosen CV from the defined initial position to the final postition.
         In our case, we know that the hyride will be transferred to N1 atom of the substrate from the N5 atom